 Rental prices start from around €30 per day.
 You can also rent bicycles, mopeds, and ATVs as you prefer.

-Many tour companies offer boat and bus tours to the Mamma Mia Church – both from Skopelos and neighbouring Skiathos.
+A number of reputable local tour companies offer boat and bus tours to the Mamma Mia Church.
+They depart from both Skopelos and neighbouring Skiathos town.

 If you prefer something a little more independent than boarding a bus with dozens of other tourists, you can rent a boat from the port in the Chora.
 Many Skopelitis offer sailing tours of the island for around €25.